-The implementation of the concepts of this work will be done as part of Botnet Monitoring System (BMS)1, a monitoring platform for P2P botnets described by Böck et al. in [3].
+The implementation of the concepts of this work will be done as part of Botnet Monitoring System (BMS)1, a monitoring platform for P2P botnets described by Böck et al. in [4].
 BMS uses a hybrid active approach of crawlers and sensors (reimplementations of the P2P protocol of a botnet, that won't perform malicious actions) to collect live data from active botnets.

-In an earlier project, I implemented different node ranking algorithms (among others "PageRank" [7]) to detect sensors and crawlers in a botnet, as described in "Sensor-Buster".
+In an earlier project, I implemented different node ranking algorithms (among others "PageRank" [8]) to detect sensors and crawlers in a botnet, as described in "Sensor-Buster".
+Both ranking algorithms use the \deg^+ and \deg^- to weight the nodes.
+Another way to enumerate candidates for sensors in a P2P botnet is to find weakly connected components (WCCs) in the graph.
+Sensors will have few to none outgoing edges, since they don't participate actively in the botnet.

 The goal of this work is to complicate detection mechanisms like this for botmasters, by centralizing the coordination of the system's crawlers and sensors, thereby reducing the node's rank for specific graph metrics.
+The changes should allow the current sensors to use the new abstraction with as few changes as possible to the existing code.